 - You would like to provide information only to certain groups of people (e.g. wholesale price lists and trade catalogs, confidential forms and business documents, updated members lists or databases, private company data, etc…)

-- You want to start a private membership site where members must register first before they can view or access your content
+- You would like to start a private membership site where members must register first before they can view or access your content

 - You would like to offer discount coupons or “how to” information that can only be unlocked or revealed to users with a special password, or after performing a specific action (e.g. sharing your post with others on social networks)